 To help relieve morning sickness:

 - Choose foods carefully.
-Select foods that are high in protein, low in fat and easy to digest, and avoid greasy, spicy and fatty foods.
+Select foods that are high in protein, low in fat and easy to digest.
+Avoid greasy, spicy and fatty foods.
 Bland foods, such as bananas, rice, applesauce and toast may be easy to digest.
-Salty foods are sometimes helpful, as are foods that contain ginger — such as ginger lollipops.
+Salty foods might be helpful, as are foods that contain ginger — such as ginger lollipops.

 - Snack often.
 Before getting out of bed in the morning, eat a few soda crackers or a piece of dry toast.
-Nibble throughout the day, rather than eating three larger meals so that your stomach doesn't get too full.
-Plus, an empty stomach may make nausea worse.
+Nibble throughout the day, rather than eating three larger meals.
+You don't want to get too full, but an empty stomach can also make nausea worse.

 - Drink plenty of fluids.
-Sip water or ginger ale.
-Aim for six to eight cups of noncaffeinated fluids daily.
+Sip water, real ginger ale or ginger tea.
+Try to drink 6 to 8 cups of fluids without caffeine each day.

 - Pay attention to nausea triggers.
 Avoid foods or smells that seem to make your nausea worse.

 - Take care with prenatal vitamins.
 If you feel queasy after taking prenatal vitamins, take the vitamins with a snack or just before bed.
+Or try chewable or gummy versions of the vitamins.
 If these steps don't help, ask your health care provider about other ways you can get the iron and vitamins you need during pregnancy.

 Various alternative remedies have been suggested for morning sickness, including:

 - Acupressure.
 Acupressure wristbands are available without a prescription in most pharmacies.
-Studies on acupressure wristbands have had mixed results, but some women seem to find the wristbands helpful.
+Studies on acupressure wristbands have had mixed results, but some people find them helpful.

 - Acupuncture.
-With acupuncture, a trained practitioner inserts hair-thin needles into your skin.
-Acupuncture isn't a proven way to treat morning sickness, but some women seem to find it helpful.
+A trained practitioner inserts hair-thin needles into the skin.
+Acupuncture isn't a proven way to treat morning sickness, but some people find it helpful.

 - Hypnosis.
 Although there's little research on the topic, some people have found relief from morning sickness through hypnosis.

 - Aromatherapy.
 Although there is also little research on this topic, certain scents, normally created using essential oils, can help some people deal with morning sickness.

 Check with your health care provider before using any herbal remedies or alternative treatments to relieve morning sickness.

 Preparing for your appointment